martinber/noaa-apt/docs/usage.md

 The image is colorized according to the brightness of the pixels in the image.
-Generally this does not produce good results because water is confused with land, clouds are confused with vegetation, etc. In the GUI there are available three sliders that should be moved until the image looks acceptable.
+Generally this does not produce good results because water is confused with land, clouds are confused with vegetation, etc. There are several color palettes available, and more color palettes can be created since they are simple 256x256 images.

 ### Satellite prediction